 Local support for dyslexics and their families in Somerset, info for Taunton drop-in centre

 Dyslexia Action, assessment, education, training

-Manufactures and distributes a range of fun products for dyslexics.
-Including jigsaws, puzzles and card games.
+They manufactured and distributed a range of fun products for dyslexics, including jigsaws, puzzles and card games.

 Have you found help?

 Patricia Scott from North Central Florida on December 02, 2019: